KomodoPlatform/NotaryNodes/season8/candidates/artist/README.md

 **3. Future Development Plans**

-I am continuously looking for ways to do what I can for Komodo
+I am continuously looking for ways to do what I can for Komodo and build what I can for the community to onboard newbies and techies unaware of what Komodo has to offer, to think outside the box and make KMD interact with tech in unconvential methods.

 - **Improving the existing plugins**